imagekit-developer/imagekit-go/README.md

 ```

-Functions which do not get any response body from API, does not include `Data` attribute in response.
-Such responses are of type `*api.Response` and only ResponseMetaData is available.
+Functions that do not get any response body from API do not include the `Data` attribute in the response.
+In such cases, only `ResponseMetaData` is available.

 ## Error Handling
-ImageKit API returns non 2xx status code upon error.
+ImageKit API returns a non-2xx status code upon error.
-SDK defines following errors in api package based on the status code returned:
+SDK defines the following errors in the API package based on the status code returned:

 ```
 imagekit-go/api: